Frequently Asked Questions

 How do I make a report about a child I am worried about?

-How can I become involved to help CFS Central?
+How can I get involved with CFS Central Manitoba?

 There are many ways that community members can become involved with the work of CFS Central:

 - Become a member by purchasing a membership for either one or three years.
-As a member, you have a voice at our annual general meetings and can let your name stand for nomination as a Board of Directors member.
+You will have a voice at our annual general meetings and can let your name stand for nomination as a Board of Directors member.

-- Become a volunteer and work with people in a variety of roles within our family strengthening programs and services.
+- Become a volunteer and work with people in a variety of roles within our family.

 - Become a foster parent and play a very important role in a child’s future.
-When children are unable to remain in their homes, we need community members who are willing to open their hearts and their homes to these children.
+When children are unable to remain in their homes, we need community members who are willing to open their hearts and their homes.

 - Make a financial donation towards our family strengthening programs to keep them operating.
 While CFS Central is provincially funded for mandated protection services, we rely on public, private, corporate and community support as well as grants, sponsorships and Foundations to operate our family strengthening programs, programs which we believe can lead to fewer families in need of protective services.

-How do I make a complaint about my worker?
+How do I make a complaint about my case worker?

 Given the nature of child welfare work, there are occasions when clients are not satisfied with their response from the Agency.
 In those cases, we encourage you to pursue the internal appeal process.
 Initially, we hope you will raise your concerns directly with your worker.
 If you continue to be dissatisfied, then speak with the worker’s supervisor, who will guide you through the Internal Appeal Process.